ripienaar/free-for-dev/README.md

    * [ide.cs50.io](https://ide.cs50.io/) - A free IDE powered by AWS Cloud9 by Harvard University.
    * [codepen.io](https://codepen.io/) — CodePen is a playground for the front end side of the web.
    * [codesandbox.io](https://codesandbox.io/) — Online Playground for React, Vue, Angular, Preact and more.
    * [Eclipse Che](https://www.eclipse.org/che/) - Web based and Kubernetes-Native IDE for Developer Teams with multi-language support.
 Open Source and community driven.
-An hosted version is available at [che.openshift.io](https://che.openshift.io/)
+A online instance hosted by Red Hat is available at [workspaces.openshift.com](https://workspaces.openshift.com/).
    * [fakejson.com](https://fakejson.com/) — FakeJSON helps you quickly generate fake data using its API.
 Make an API request describing what you want and how you want it.
 The API returns it all in JSON.
 Speed up the go to market process for ideas and fake it till you make it.
    * [gitpod.io](https://www.gitpod.io) — Instant, ready-to-code dev environments for GitHub projects.
 Free for open source.
    * [ide.goorm.io](https://ide.goorm.io) goormIDE is full IDE on cloud. multi-language support, linux-based container via the fully-featured web-based terminal, port forwarding, custom url, real-time collaboration and chat, share link, Git/Subversion support.
 There are many more features (free tier includes 1GB RAM and 10GB Storage per container, 5 Container slot).